Collective Mapping of the Critical Zone — Resource Page

 Critical Zone Science

-- Critical Zone Observatories study the collective impact of human activity on various earth systems from multiple disciplinary perspectives see “The Education of Bruno Latour: From the Critical Zone to the Anthropocene” a 2019 documentary in which Bruno Latour travels with Duke University Critical Zone scientist Daniel D. Richter, PhD to the John C. Calhoun Critical Zone Observatory (CZO) in rural South Carolina to observe how deep soil erosion gives a more nuanced view of the Anthropocene.
+- “The Education of Bruno Latour: From the Critical Zone to the Anthropocene” a 2019 documentary in which Bruno Latour travels with Duke University Critical Zone scientist Daniel D. Richter, PhD to the John C. Calhoun Critical Zone Observatory (CZO) in rural South Carolina to observe how deep soil erosion gives a more nuanced view of the Anthropocene.